manwar/theweeklychallenge/content/blog/aws-dynamodb.md

 The `key-schema` is used to define the primary key (partition key and sort key).

-The `attribute-definitions` are a way to define the data types of the attributes in the table.
+The `attribute-definitions` is used to define the data types of the attributes in the table.

 Optionally, we can create `Global Secondary Indexes` which helps to query the data using different attributes.